likepvc/isotopesoap/docs/grooved.rst

 .. option:: verbose=<yes|no>

-Whether to enable verbose output. (option
+Whether to enable verbose output. (optional)

+In addition to these options, g